Northwest France

 there is a long tradition of migration and trade across the English

-links between England and Northern France that have existed for most of
+links that have existed between England and Northern France for most of

 the time since the Middle Ages.